weld/core/examples/se/numberguess/readme.txt

 To run this example using Maven directly:

- - Ensure that Maven 2 (version 2.0.10+) is installed and in your PATH
+ - Ensure that Maven 3 is installed and in your PATH
  - Ensure that the JAVA_HOME environment variable is pointing to your JDK installation
  - Open a command line or terminal window in the examples/se/numberguess directory
  - Execute the following command